OpenSwitchNOS/openswitch-ops-tempd/README.md

 What is ops-tempd?
 ------------------
-ops-tempd is a daemon that reads temperature sensors and compares the values to defined thresholds for alarms and fan speeds.
+The ops-tempd daemon reads temperature sensors and compares the values to defined thresholds for alarms and fan speeds.
 The fan speed is controlled by ops-fand.

 What is the structure of the repository?
 ----------------------------------------
-* src/ contains the source files for ops-tempd
-* include/ contains the header files for ops-tempd
+The * src/ area contains the source files for ops-tempd The * include/ area contains the header files for ops-tempd

 What is the license?
 --------------------